konomu/lagrange-personal/_posts/2024-08-24-wa-ga-emphasis.md

 Thus, in example (19), it's easy to interpret that the speaker is clarifying that he cannot answer **that question** specifically.
 In (20), it's easy to interpret that the speaker is clarifying that **he**, specifically, cannot answer the question.

 However, you may notice that in (19), the more contrastive は marks a 〜に element, while in (20), the more contrastive は marks a subject.
 As we know from the table above, contrastive は tends to mark objects, 〜に elements, or adverbs, instead of subjects.
-As a result, it is possible to interpret that there is almost no contrastive nuance in (20), but it's incredibly difficult to interpret that there is no contrastive nuance in (19).
+As a result, it is possible to interpret that there is almost no contrastive nuance in (20), but incredibly unnatural to interpret that there is no contrastive nuance in (19).

 ### More Examples of Implicit Contrast